How to improve employee well-being in the workplace

 By: Dr. Laura Hamill

-According to recent research by Gallup, “fewer than one in four U.S. employees feel strongly that their organization cares about their wellbeing — the lowest percentage in nearly a decade.”
+According to a recent Gallup study, only 24% of US employees feel that their employer cares about their well-being.
+This is the lowest percentage in nearly a decade.
 While employees’ perceptions of their organization caring about their well-being plummets, a ripple effect of burnout, disengagement and even searching for a new job can rise.

 The best companies authentically invest in the well-being of their people.
 When employees feel their organization cares, they have higher well-being and are more engaged, which leads to better business results.